shreeya-methuku/shreeya-methuku/README.md

 ## 💫 About Me
 Hey there!
 I’m **Shreeya Methuku**, an AI and Machine Learning enthusiast who loves exploring how intelligence, logic, and creativity merge to shape the future of technology.
 I’m fascinated by **Generative AI**, human–AI collaboration, and how innovation can be both analytical and emotional.
-Curiosity drives everything I do — from learning new tech stacks to finding meaning in every dataset.
+Curiosity drives everything I do, from learning new tech stacks to finding meaning in every dataset.

 💡 *I believe technology should connect intelligence with understanding.*